 Our lead article provides an update on the government’s new timetable for the roll-out of the Making Tax Digital for Business (MTDfB) programme.
 HMRC is now allowing a longer period for most businesses to prepare for change.
 Initially, MTDfB will apply only to businesses whose turnover is over the VAT threshold.
 These new rules will apply from April 2019.

 This quarter we consider changes to the VAT Flat Rate Scheme (FRS) which allows small businesses to pay over VAT on all their sales at a flat rate rather than output VAT on sales less input VAT on purchases.
-The introduction of a new 16.5% higher percentage for ‘limited cost traders’ may mean some businesses should opt out of the FRS.

 Our lead article considers the new Tax-Free Childcare scheme which is to be rolled out to eligible parents during 2017.
 Childcare providers are being asked to register for the new scheme in advance of the roll out.